Microscopes

 Zeiss SteREO Discovery V8

 Choosing a high-quality crystal is the first step for getting a high-quality structural determination.
 Our lab is equipped with two Zeiss SteREO Discovery V8 microscopes.
 Both microscopes are configured to optimize its versatility for both teaching and research purposes.
 With a maximum 80x magnification on one and 120x on the other, even small crystals can be identified and mounted.
 The 3-position phototubes allow images to be fed to the mounted Sony Alpha A6000 camera without losing the stereo view through the eyepieces.
-A high-definition monitor mounted near the microscope displays the camera feed to be displayed in real-time during crystal selection.
+A 55-inch 4K screen mounted above the microscopes can display the live camera feed during crystal selection to enhance teaching and training opportunities.
 Both microscopes are equipped with cross-polarization to help with the selection of crystals that are truly single.
 Cold LED light sources provides illumination.
-Both are set up to operate primarily with transmitted light sources, and the 80x microscope also has reflected light sources on goosenecks to illuminate non-transparent samples.
+Both are set up to operate primarily with transmitted light sources, and we have a reflected light source on goosenecks to illuminate non-transparent samples that can be used on either microscope.